kevboutin/affirm/README.md

 - Write unit tests for all new features
 - Follow AAA pattern (Arrange, Act, Assert)
 - Test files should mirror the file structure of the code
-- Name test files with `.test.mjs` suffix
+- Name test files with `.test.ts` suffix
 - Use meaningful test descriptions

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details